PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-18 05:05:14
+Last updated: 2024-04-18 05:05:47
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah